ckelner/encrypted-secrets/README.md

 ### Initial Setup

-Before creating the repository, the machine which will initialize the repository must be setup first.
+Before creating the repository, the workstation which will initialize the repository must be setup first.
 Perform the following commands in user's home directory `~/`:
 ```shell
 mkdir .gitencrypt
 cd !$